Southend-on-Sea: Airport

 London Southend Airport was developed from the military airfield at Rochford; it was opened as a civil airport in 1935.
+The airport was the UK's third-busiest airport during the 1960s, behind Heathrow and Manchester, before passenger numbers dropped off in the 1970s.
+In 2008, Stobart Group bought the lease for £21 million.
+A rebuilding of the airport was completed during 2010.
 It now offers scheduled flights to destinations across Europe, corporate and recreational flights, aircraft maintenance and training for pilots and engineers.
-It is served by Southend Airport railway station, on the Shenfield–Southend line.
+It is served by Southend Airport railway station, on the Shenfield–Southend line, part of the Great Eastern Main Line.

 Buses

-Local bus services are provided by two main companies.
-Arriva Southend was formerly the council-owned Southend Corporation Transport and First Essex Buses was formerly Eastern National/Thamesway.
-Smaller providers include Stephensons of Essex.
+Local bus services are provided by two main companies; Arriva Southend (formerly the council-owned Southend-on-Sea Corporation Transport) and First Essex Buses (formerly Eastern National/Thamesway).
+A smaller operator is Stephensons of Essex.

-Southend has a bus station in Chichester Road, which was developed from a temporary facility added in the 1970s; the previous bus station was located on London Road and was run by Eastern National, but it was demolished in the 1980s to make way for a Sainsbury's supermarket.
-Arriva Southend is the only bus company based in Southend, with their depot located in Short Street; it was previously sited on the corner of London Road and Queensway and also a small facility in Tickfield Road.
+Southend bus station on Chichester Road was built in 2006 and is known as the Southend Travel Centre.
+It replaced a temporary facility added in the 1970s.
+The previous bus station on London Road was run by Eastern National, but it was demolished in the 1980s to make way for a Sainsbury's supermarket.
+Arriva Southend is the only bus company based in Southend; its depot is located on Short Street (it was previously sited on the corner of London Road and Queensway and it also had a small facility in Tickfield Road).
 First Essex's buses in the Southend area are based out of the depot in Hadleigh but, prior to the 1980s, Eastern National had depots on London Road (at the bus station) and Fairfax Drive.

+First Essex run the Essex Airlink bus service from the Southend Travel Centre to London Stansted.